A note on the composition product of symmetric sequences: Introduction

-Here is an outline of the note.
-In \S\ref{sec:pseudo} we define \emph{pseudomonoidal structures}.
-In \S\ref{sec:comp} we show that the composition product forms part of a pseudomonoidal structure on the category of symmetric sequences.
-In \S\ref{sec:monoids} we say what a \emph{monoid} for a pseudomonoidal structure is and show that an operad is precisely such an object for the composition product.
+Here is an outline of the paper.
+In \S\ref{sec:pseudo} we describe what is meant by a normal oplax monoidal structure.
+In \S\ref{sec:comp} we show that the composition product forms part of a normal oplax monoidal structure on the category of symmetric sequences.
+In \S\ref{sec:monoids} we describe monoids for normal oplax monoidal structures, and note that an operad is precisely such an monoid for the composition product.
 Finally, in \S\ref{sec:bar} we describe the simplicial bar construction in this setting.

-One thing to note: there is a close relationship between the ideas of this paper and the `functor operads' of McClure-Smith \cite[\S4]{mcclure/smith:2004}.
-In fact, what we call a `pseudomonoidal structure' would be more or less a `non-symmetric functor cooperad' in the McClure-Smith terminology.
-In the language of Batanin \cite{batanin:2003}, a pseudomonoidal structure on a category $\cat{E}$ is a `non-symmetric internal cooperad in the endomorphism operad on $\cat{E}$'.